 Our thoughts can be healing or toxic to our bodies.
 It’s time to detox your mind.

 Persistent negative thoughts can contribute to toxicity at the cellular level.
-When we usually hear about detoxification, we usually think of physical toxins.
+When we usually hear about detox or detoxification, we usually think of physical toxins.
 However, various research studies have demonstrated that repetitive negative thought patterns and emotions can contribute to toxicity in the body.
 Negative thinking can create neural pathways in the brain that can cause us to automatically experience those thoughts over and over again.
 Repetitive negative thoughts can impair your cognitive processes involved in proper planning and focus and even contribute to Alzheimer’s disease.
 They can contribute to mood imbalances such as anxiety and depression.
-They can even affect your DNA by damaging your telomeres, the end points of your chromosomes, causing you to age faster.
+They can even affect your DNA by damaging your telomeres, the endpoints of your chromosomes, causing you to age faster.

-When it comes to our immune system response, negative through patterns can reduce natural kill cells and lymphocytes, which are two types of immune cells that the body uses to defend against viruses and bacteria.
+When it comes to our immune system response, negative thought patterns can reduce natural kill cells and lymphocytes, which are two types of immune cells that the body uses to defend against viruses and bacteria.
 The communication between immune cells can become disrupted when we are constantly in a mental rut and this impairs an effective immune response.
 Certain hormones that play a role in our immune response are also affected, as their release is impacted by the stress response.
 Cortisol, our stress hormone, can become elevated with negative thinking patterns, and elevated levels over time can impair the body’s ability to control inflammation in the body.

 What can you do about breaking the cycle of negative thinking?